 See the sections on specific messages below for details.

-Information on fields 11 and 5001 specific to the Informational Prompt Message is as follows:
+Information on fields 11 and 5001 specific to the Informational Prompt Message is given below.

 |Field 11 Subfield||Length||Description|